Events

 Custom

-event provides an extension mechanism for implementing features not
+The Custom event provides an extension mechanism for implementing features not

 covered by the standard event types.
-Unlike Raw
+Unlike Raw events which act as

-events are explicitly part of the protocol but
+passthrough containers, Custom events are explicitly part of the protocol but

 with application-defined semantics.
-The name
+The name property identifies the specific

-custom event type, while the value
+custom event type, while the value property contains the associated data.
+This

 mechanism allows for protocol extensions without requiring formal specification